 Every company that is in the market to create a new video game, gaming equipment or wants to target a gaming demographic for a specific product is dependent on accurate market reports and forecasts.
 Using those resources the marketing, sales and product department can make informed decisions on what steps to take next.

-A new trend, which follows physical sports again, is the rise of fantasy Esports.
+A new trend is the rise of fantasy Esports.
 Fantasy Esports platforms offer players to create their own virtual roster comprising real-life gamers.
 These rosters then get ranked on their real-performance, based on the matches they play in real life.
 Such platforms require match results, preferably in real-time to enable an advanced user experience.
 Esports data can provide exactly this.